MarketSquare/Robotframework-Database-Library/README.md

 It's also possible to explicitly set the _autocommit_ behavior on the Python DB module level - using the `Set Auto Commit` keyword.
 This has no impact on the automatic commit/rollback behavior in library keywords (described above).

+# Omitting trailing semicolon behavior
+Some databases (e.g. Oracle) throw an exception, if you leave a semicolon (;) at the SQL string end.
+However, there are exceptional cases, when you need it even for Oracle - e.g. at the end of a PL/SQL block.

+The library can handle it for you and remove the semicolon at the end of the SQL string.
+By default, it's decided based on the current database module in use:
+- For `oracle_db` and `cx_Oracle`, the trailing semicolon is removed
+- For other modules, the trailing semicolon is left as it is

+You can also set this behavior explicitly:
+- Using the `Set Omit Trailing Semicolon` keyword
+- Using the `omit_trailing_semicolon` parameter in the `Execute SQL String` keyword.

 # Database modules compatibility
 > Looking for [Connection examples for different DB modules](#connection-examples-for-different-db-modules)?